Singer & Actress

 From punk princess to cult stage actress, Toyah Willcox is a uniquely gifted performer and an inextinguishable flame.
 Charismatic, outspoken and impossible to categorise, she is one of Britain's beloved household names – an award-winning rock legend as well as a much-loved stage/screen actress and music composer.
 Toyah has amassed thirteen top 40 singles, recorded twenty-five albums, written two books, appeared in over forty stage plays, acted in over twenty feature films and presented hundreds of television programmes.

 Toyah released a new studio reworking of her album In The Court Of The Crimson Queen in April 2019, which charted in the UK Top 20 physical albums chart, Top 10 Scottish album chart and overall Top 75 UK album chart.
 Written and arranged by Toyah Willcox and Simon Darlow, In The Court Of The Crimson Queen is a collection of beautifully crafted songs, thought provoking lyrics and a rally cry to forever living life out loud, proud and heard.
 The album's fifteen tracks explore life, love, empowerment and wonderment including epic anthem Dance In The Hurricane, currently sending audiences wild in gigs across the entire UK and Sensational, recently used in a high profile television advertising campaign.
 Toyah: Solo, a 7 CD + DVD anthology of collected works by Toyah was released in February 2020.
 It features six studio albums (Minx, Desire, Prostitute, Ophelia's Shadow, Take The Leap!, Velvet Lined Shell) alongside 44 bonus tracks, including rarities, B-sides, collaborations, and several unreleased tracks.
 In June 2020 Toyah released Mesmerised, which compiles rarities and remixes spanning 1985-1994.
-Toyah's most recent musical release is the remastered 40th Anniversary edition of her 1981 hit EP Four From Toyah.
+Toyah's most recent musical releases are the remastered 40th Anniversary edition of her 1981 hit EP Four From Toyah, Sensational (Posh Redux), Crimson Queen: Rhythm Deluxe Edition, Brave New World: Special EP, Latex Messiah (Viva La Rebel In You), Live At Drury Lane and The Changeling: Super Deluxe Edition.

 In 1977 celebrated and provocative film director Derek Jarman offered Toyah the role of ‘Mad’ in seminal punk epic Jubilee.
 Toyah recently revisited Jubilee, starring as Queen Elizabeth II in an acclaimed stage adaptation which captured the essence of the film and had a majority genderfluid cast.
 Toyah teamed up with Derek Jarman again to play Miranda in his innovative version of The Tempest, which won her a nomination as Best Newcomer in the Evening Standard Awards.
 Toyah's other notable film roles have included acting alongside such luminaries as Katherine Hepburn in The Corn is Green and Laurence Olivier in The Ebony Tower.
 Toyah also played ‘Monkey’ in the long-idolised Quadrophenia, celebrating its 40th anniversary in 2019 with a series of special events and projects which involved the entire cast including Phil Daniels, Sting and Leslie Ash.